JasminLin441/HackerSpace-Assignment9/README.md

 ---

 ## Objectives
-The main objectives of this project are:
+The main objectives of this project are following:
 - Generate and interpret **Linear Approximation Tables**
 - Identify useful linear approximation with high bias
 - Perform a key recovery experiment using linear cryptanalysis